 We have a great opportunity to free ourselves from confusion and return

-the true simplicity of this gentle practice.
-I believe that we have
+to the true simplicity of this gentle practice.
+I believe that we

-maturity and understanding at this time to speak, to be heard and
+have the maturity and understanding at this time to speak, to be heard

-forth the dignity and integrity of this teaching.
-We are all responsible
+and bring forth the dignity and integrity of this teaching.
+We are

-for what has happened and we are all responsible for the future.
+all responsible for what has happened and we are all responsible for

 To be a Reiki Master is to hold a sacred trust.
 This purity of heart

-essence of what we have to share.
-I pray that together we can bring
+is the essence of what we have to share.
+I pray that together we can

-purity forth to clarify the past, live what we teach and teach what
+bring that purity forth to clarify the past, live what we teach and

 I send you this letter with love and blessings,